-Savoury Lebanese lentil porridge is known as Mujadara Makhbousa.
-A wholesome, warming bowl of goodness made with lentils and rice.
+Lentil porridge is a savory and wholesome dish, offering a warming bowl of goodness made with lentils and rice.

-Now you might be used to your homemade porridge being a (sweet) breakfast meal, but in fact there are several types of porridges in the Mediterranean/Middle Eastern diet.
+You might be used to thinking of porridge as a sweet breakfast meal, but there are several types of porridges in the Mediterranean and Middle Eastern diets.

-These feature sweet and savoury ingredients from fruit, vegetables, meats which are typically mixed with some form of grain such as rice, wheat and pearl barley.
+These porridges feature a mix of sweet and savory ingredients, including fruits, vegetables, and meats, typically combined with grains such as rice, wheat, and pearl barley.

 The literal translation of the word makhbousa is mush, everything mixed together in a nonsensical manner.
 This is why this recipe is fabulous, only one pot is needed and everything is thrown in together.